edinburgh-napier/set09121/lectures/lecture8.md

 # Strategy Pattern

-- Sometimes we want to maintain a set of algorithms that an object can execute at given times.
+- Sometimes we want to choose from a set of algorithms for an object's particular behaviour
 - In general the algorithms that need to be used are not known until runtime.
     - The PacMan example previously code equally be achieved by the strategy pattern.
-- Again this is a good AI pattern allowing us to interchange behaviours at given points.
+- Again this is a good AI pattern allowing us to change behaviours at given points.
 - Notice that the state and strategy patterns are also very similar (structurally identical).
-They have different purposes but can be used fairly interchangeably.
+    - State: behaviour depending on internal state
+	- Strategy: behaviour based on a choice we've made

 ---